Blagnac

-Blagnac (/fr/; Blanhac) is a commune of the greater Toulouse area in the Haute-Garonne department in southwestern France.
+Blagnac (/fr/; Blanhac, /oc/) is a commune of the greater Toulouse area in the department of Haute-Garonne, and the region of Occitania, southwestern France.
 The city hosts the aviation museum Aeroscopia and the corporate headquarters and major manufacturing operations of Airbus.

 It is the third-largest suburb of the city of Toulouse, although governed by a separate council, and is adjacent to it on the northwest side.
 It is a member of the Toulouse Métropole.